La Gente Wrestling Club

 Weigh-ins: To be eligible for a weigh-in, a registrant must be present at weigh-in location and on time (no arrangements)!
 Weigh-in in a singlet.
 Pass skin check!
 Pay registration fee.

-Coaches: Must obtain a USAW coaches card with background check ($45 at http://www.usawmembership.com/) Must take Jake Snakenberg Youth Concussion Act Training (free, located on the coaches corner page at www.lgys.org) USAW Coaches Card includes Liability insurance, Free entry to all P2PWL tournaments (over $75 value), Credentials to coach MAT SIDE (card must be visible)
+Coaches: Must obtain a USAW coaches card with background check ($45 at http://www.usawmembership.com/) With background check.
+Must take Jake Snakenberg Youth Concussion Act Training (free, located on the coaches corner page at www.lgys.org) USAW Coaches Card includes Liability insurance, Free entry to all P2PWL tournaments (over $75 value), Credentials to coach MAT SIDE (card must be visible)

 Team Gear: Each registration includes a team t-shirt.
 Additional team gear and singlets can be purchased.